troyhonegger/agbot-fw/api.md

   ]
 }
 ```

+#### POST `/api/estop`
+Immediately engages the e-stop, shutting off power to all peripherals.
+TODO add endpoint

+Response: 204 (No Content)

 #### POST `/api/weeds/{weedStr}`
 `{weedStr}` is a 5-character hex bitfield.
 It contains the set of weeds found in each of the five rows, from left to right: